-For gene therapies, selecting patients with applicable genetic defects is a necessary condition to effective treatment.
+For gene therapies, selecting patients with applicable genetic defects is a necessary condition for effective treatment.
 For the therapies we are currently developing, we believe that diagnoses based on symptoms, in conjunction with existing genetic tests developed and administered by laboratories certified under the Clinical Laboratory Improvement Amendments, are sufficient to select appropriate patients and will be permitted by the FDA.
 For future therapies, however, it may be necessary to use FDA-cleared or FDA-approved diagnostic tests to select patients or to assure the safe and effective use of therapies in appropriate patients.
-The FDA refers to such tests as in vitro companion diagnostic devices and the therapeutic would be considered to be a combination product.
+The FDA refers to such tests as in vitro companion diagnostic devices and the combination of the in vitro companion diagnostic device and the therapeutic would be considered to be a combination product.